KOZN

-KOZN (1620 AM) is a sports station licensed to Bellevue, Nebraska and serving the Omaha metropolitan area.
-It is owned by NRG Media, headquartered in Cedar Rapids, Iowa, with studios located at Dodge Street and 50th Avenue in Midtown Omaha, and a transmitter site at Bellevue, Nebraska.
-KOZN also streams most of its programming on its website.
+KOZN (1620 AM) is a sports station licensed to Bellevue, Nebraska, and serving the Omaha metropolitan area.
+It is owned by NRG Media, with studios at Dodge Street and 50th Avenue in Midtown Omaha.
+It airs a sports radio format.

+By day, KOZN is powered at 10,000 watts non-directional.
+But at night, to avoid interfering with other stations on 1620 AM, it reduces power to 1,000 watts.
+The transmitter site is on Harrison Street at South 60th Street in Bellevue, Nebraska.

 Programming

-KOZN is an independent station, with programming from Fox Sports Radio, Compass Media Networks and Westwood One Radio Networks.
-The station has local programming Monday through Friday from 6:00 a.m. to 6:00 p.m., with "Gary and Friends," with Gary Sharp, from 6:00am to 10:00 a.m., The Connor Happer Show from 10:00 to 2:00 p.m., and Unsportsmanlike Conduct, hosted by John Bishop and Josh Peterson, from 2:00 p.m. to 6:00 p.m.
-Other local shows include After Hours" hosted by Jimmie Allen and Rob Luv;The Creighton Athletics Hour hosted by Ravi Lulla, "Severe Reaction" with Mike'l Severe, and pre and postgame shows for Nebraska football and Creighton basketball.
-The station is also the radio home for Creighton Men's and Women's Basketball.
+KOZN has local sports programming Monday through Friday from 6:00 a.m. to 8:00 p.m.
+Weekdays begin with Mornings with Sharp and Handley followed by The Connor Happer Show in middays, Unsportsmanlike Conduct, hosted by John Bishop and Josh Peterson, in afternoon drive time, and After Hours with Jimmie Allen in early evenings.
+Other local shows includeThe Creighton Athletics Hour hosted by Jimmie Allen, Severe Reaction with Mike'l Severe, and pre and postgame shows for Nebraska Cornhuskers football and Creighton University basketball and baseball.

-KOZN carries Creighton University Basketball and Baseball, Westwood One NFL Football and NCAA Basketball and University of Nebraska-Omaha Basketball.
+NRG Media owns two sports stations in the Omaha radio market: KOZN 1620 and KZOT 1180.
+KOZN features mostly local sports talk shows with Fox Sports Radio heard late nights and weekends.
+KZOT airs mostly CBS Sports Radio programming.
+KOZN carries Westwood One NFL Football and NCAA Basketball, as well as some Kansas City Royals baseball games.
 KOZN originates and produces all game broadcasts of the NCAA Men's College World Series, held each June in Omaha, and distributed nationally by Westwood One.
 Play by play is provided by eight-time Nebraska Sportscaster of the Year Kevin Kugler.